jerrymarino/iCompleteMe/README.md

 EOF
 ```

-### I hear that ICM only supports Python 2, is that true?
+### I hear that iCM only supports Python 2, is that true?

 **No.** Both the Vim client and the [ycmd server][ycmd] run on Python 2 or 3.
 If
 you work on a Python 3 project, you may need to set `g:ycm_python_binary_path`